 Meeting that Challenge head on

-The Shell Shipping organisation is based in London, with specialist centres in Houston, The Hague, Singapore, Perth and Tokyo - networked to maritime professionals across the globe.
+The Shell Shipping & Maritime is based in London, with specialist centres in Houston, The Hague, Singapore, Perth and Tokyo - networked to maritime professionals across the globe.
 Offering high level expertise and decades of experience, we provide group businesses and operations with an unmatched and vital resource.

-Shell Shipping’s work supports many of Shell’s success stories: For example, in liquefied natural gas (LNG), and in marine elements of floating production and storage systems.
-Shell Shipping enables the Trading organisation to deliver safely on its contracts.
+The organisation’s work supports many of Shell’s success stories: For example, in liquefied natural gas (LNG), and in marine elements of floating production and storage systems.
+Shell Shipping & Maritime enables the Shell Trading organisation to deliver safely on its contracts.

 We safeguard Shell’s standards and reputation regarding maritime safety, environment, vessel quality assurance, oil spill preparedness, port and berth assessments, and emergency management.